norcams/docs-enduser/docs/known-issues.rst

 Verification
 ~~~~~~~~~~~~

-First, make sure that the missing network connectivity is not due to
+First make sure that the missing network connectivity is not due to
 missing or wrong security group rules.
-You can also verify that this
+You can then verify that this
 bug applies to your instance by running

 .. code-block:: text